BLUE HORIZON 1261

 At the outer door, Samantha used her slateboard to disarm the security sensor and then Jerad picked the lock.
 They slipped outside, but just as Pockets was about to close the door behind him, he heard a noise.
 He peeked back inside and saw the watchman come back in through the roof stairwell.
 The ferret seemed to be struggling with his keys and then the raccoon had a sudden idea.

 He closed the door quietly and then motioned for his partner to re-arm the door.
-When she finished, he looked up at her and gave her a smirk.
+When she finished, he looked up and gave her a smirk.
 He reached up, turned the doorknob he hadn't locked again, and then pulled the door open only to close it again quickly.

 By the time she caught up to him at the gate, he had the padlock and chain loose.
 She darted through after him and continued running toward the nearby dark alley.
 Jerad relocked the gate and then rejoined her a moment later.